 NOTE Particular methods for dealing with effects of deformations are given in the other Eurocodes.

 (3) Indirect actions should be introduced into the analysis as follows:

-in linear elastic analysis, directly or as equivalent forces (using appropriate modular ratios where relevant); or
+— in linear elastic analysis, directly or as equivalent forces (using appropriate modular ratios where relevant); or

-in non-linear analysis, directly as imposed deformations.
+— in non-linear analysis, directly as imposed deformations.